Dodgers defeat Rays in Game 5 of the World Series - NewsChannel 3-12

 Dodgers defeat Rays in Game 5 of the World Series

-The Los Angeles Dodgers are just one win away from the World Series crown after beating the Tamp Bay Rays 4-2 Sunday night.
+The Los Angeles Dodgers are just one win away from the World Series crown after beating the Tampa Bay Rays 4-2 Sunday night.

 The win gives the Dodgers a 3-2 lead in the best-of-seven matchup.